 Prestige and Ranking

 UW is consistently ranked among the top 10 public universities in the United States, recognized for its contributions to research, technology, and medicine.
-More specifically, its computer science and engineering programs are among the most competitive in the country, often ranking alongside top Ivy League institutions.
+UW’s computer science and engineering programs are among the most competitive in the country, often ranking alongside Ivy League institutions.

-WSU is a respected Tier 1 research university, particularly known for its agriculture, veterinary medicine, and communication programs.
-While UW has a broader national and international reputation, WSU is highly regarded for its practical, industry-focused education and strong alumni network in various fields.
+WSU is a respected Tier 1 research university particularly known for its agriculture, veterinary medicine, and communication programs.
+While UW has a broader national and international reputation, WSU is highly regarded for its practical, industry-focused education and strong alumni network.

 Acceptance Rate

-- UW: Approximately 43% acceptance rate, with highly competitive admissions for programs like computer science, engineering, and business.
+- UW is a moderately selective school with a 43% acceptance rate.
+Applicants will see the most competition for programs like computer science, engineering, and business.

 Average Cost of Attendance